tobinvanpelt/vim-semicolon/Readme.md

     - ipython
     - ipdb

+    - tmux-utils
+    - vim compiled with +clientserver

 Key Commands
 ------------
-Console:

-- `;;`  toggles open/close the console split pane below vim
-- `;i`  open console and select ipython pane
-- `;ii` reset ipython pane and select it
+- set the project ???

 Breakpoints:

-- `;<space>` toggles a breakpoint on/off for the current line in a .py file
+- `;;` toggles a breakpoint on/off for the current line in a .py file
-- `;b` toggles a window listing of all breakpoints in the quickfix buffer
+- `;b` toggles a window listing of all breakpoints in the project
+- `;x` delete all breakpoints in the current file
 - `;x` delete all breakpoints in the current project

 Debugging: